alfiewalliss/Group-Software-Project/README.md

 The UI and design documents for the client will be found in the repository below.
 /product docs/designs/ UI Document.jpeg

+## SOFTWARE REQUIREMENTS

+The software requirements for this project can be found in a text file (requirements.txt) in the following trajectory > Group-Software-Project/technical docs/requirements.txt

+## HOW TO RUN TESTS

+To run the tests do the following:

+> Enter the trajectory Group-Software-Project/technical docs/
+> run the command 'python manage.py test tests' to run all the tests

+## ADMIN ACCOUNT

+The default admin account can be access by logging in with the username 'admin' and the password 'gcd22'.

+Admin permissions can be passed to different accounts by; firstly logging into an admin account, opening the settings tab, clicking 'Adjust Game Master Accounts' and typing in the username of the account to be made into an admin account.

+Admin accounts have access to the following:

+> Ability to change difficulties mid-game:
+This can be accessed through the 'Difficulty' option in the settings tab.
+By clicking on a difficulty you are able to change the speed of the snail mid-game.
+This can be used for testing the effectiveness of new task locations.

+> Ability to edit tasks:
+This can be accessed through the 'Edit Tasks' option in the settings tab.
+To add a new task click on a campus location on the map.
+Upon doing so, the longitude and latitude fields will be autofilled.
+Then all that is left to do is provide a name for the selected location and clicking submit.
+To remove  task location, click on one of the points on the map (blue icons), the location will be autofilled in the textbox.
+Then click submit to remove the selected task.

+> Ability to access the github:
+This can be accessed through the 'Link To Github' option in the settings tab.
+Once clicked, the github repository will be opened in a new tab.

+> Ability to adjust permissions for accounts:
+This can be accessed through the 'Adjust Game Master Accounts' option in the settings tab.
+To use this feature click on a username in the table.
+Once clicked the name will be autofilled into the bar beneath 'Change User Permissions'.
+Upon clicking 'submit' the select account will either, gain superuser permissions or lost them.

 ## DESCRIPTION OF GAME